 });

-loop on either because they are not technically arrays, just array-like objects.
+for each loop on either because they are not technically arrays, just array-like objects.

 $("li").each(function(idx, e) {